AnewG/Docker/README.md

                  GUI: https://kitematic.com/
 Docker Hub -> A registry of Docker images

+Connection between containers -> docker network ls -> The `bridge` network in which containers are run by default
+                              -> docker network inspect bridge -> to see `Containers` sections

 PS: 清理所有退出的实例 -> docker rm $(docker ps -a -q -f status=exited)